-Body of Text and Nontext Elements (begin numbering with page number 1 - bottom center)
+Body of Text and Nontext Elements (Chapt 1 - begin numbering with page number 1 - bottom center)

 Items with asterisks (*) are optional.

 - Note: Even if you use APA, APSA, MLA, or Chicago style the above components are necessary for the more formal document such as a thesis or dissertation.
 Some Graduate School requirements may supersede program styles.
 Follow the latest version of APA for additional format guidance.
 Execptions to APA format may be use e.g. English may use MLA format, Biology may follow journal publication guidelines.

 - Have you successfully defended your thesis or dissertation?
 If so, your committee chair will need to notify the Graduate School of this information in writing (send a memo or e-mail to the Graduate School).

 - Using human or animal subjects in your research?
 Not sure if your are in need of IRB or IACUC oversight?
 Complete the Graduate Research IRB Oversight Determination Form or visit the Office of Sponsored Programs and Research Administration web site for more information.

 - IRB or IACUC approval or exemption for your research: include a copy of your approval or exemption form in the appendices and mention the approval or exemption and reference the appendix in the methodology chapter.
 If no review was needed, include statement in thesis or dissertation that none was needed.

 - For those that report results of research findings, there should be a space before and after each = , <, or > sign used in chapters and tables.
 When mentioning t tests: do not hyphenate if used as a noun (a sample t test was used to determine...); use a hyphen if used as an adjective (t-test analysis; or t-test results revealed...).